erikscheurer/BoschStudentCompetition/README.md

 The examples at the bottom of the file are also used to create the following plots

-# Results
+## Results
-We get the following optimal parameters:
+We obtained the following optimal parameters:

 | Parameter | Value |
 | --- | --- |